timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers: Introduction

-In the time series domain, this explanation approach has not realized its full potential yet.
-Guillem{\'e} et al.~\cite{guilleme2019} gave some first mappings for time series and conducted a study suggesting that the derived explanations are understandable to human users.
+In the time series domain, this explanation approach has not realized its full potential yet. \citet{guilleme2019} gave some first mappings for time series and conducted a study suggesting that the derived explanations are understandable to human users.
 However, a collection of mappings covering all information available to time series estimators and a thorough discussion of the strengths and weaknesses of the applied methods are still mostly lacking.
-We introduce the \TXP framework by defining mappings that build on the time domain, the frequency domain, and the statistics of a time series.
-Exemplary explanations generated with \TXP are shown in Figure~\ref{fig:timeslice expl}.
-They confirm previous literature on which fragments are relevant to shapelet transform (\texttt{ST})~\cite{lines12} and \texttt{WEASEL}~\cite{nguyen18} classifiers.
-We further discuss the implicit assumptions made by our mappings and how they affect the generated explanations.
-Finally, we provide a reference implementation of our framework and employ it in a large-scale automated comparison of state-of-the-art time series classifiers.
-This comparison reveals surprising similarities between seemingly distinct classification concepts.
+We introduce the \TXP framework by defining mappings that build on the time domain, the frequency domain, and statistical properties of time series in Section~\ref{sec:framework}.
+Exemplary explanations generated with \TXP are shown in Figure~\ref{fig:exemplary expl}.
+We further discuss the assumptions made by our mappings and how they affect the generated explanations in Section~\ref{sec:robust}.
+Finally, we provide ready-to-use implementations of our framework and existing model-specific approaches as free software and employ them in an experimental comparison in Section~\ref{sec:experiment}.